Polio vaccine

-Polio vaccines are vaccines used to prevent poliomyelitis (polio).
+Polio vaccine is a vaccine used to prevent poliomyelitis (polio).
 Two types are used: an inactivated poliovirus given by injection (IPV) and a weakened poliovirus given by mouth (OPV).
 The World Health Organization (WHO) recommends all children be fully vaccinated against polio.
 The two vaccines have eliminated polio from most of the world, and reduced the number of cases reported each year from an estimated 350,000 in 1988 to 33 in 2018.

 The inactivated polio vaccines are very safe.
 Mild redness or pain may occur at the site of injection.
 Oral polio vaccines cause about three cases of vaccine-associated paralytic poliomyelitis per million doses given.
 This compares with 5,000 cases per million who are paralysed following a polio infection.
-Both types of vaccine are generally safe to give during pregnancy and in those who have HIV/AIDS but are otherwise well.
-However, the emergence of circulating vaccine-derived poliovirus (cVDPV), a form of the vaccine virus that has reverted to causing poliomyelitis, has led to the development of novel oral polio vaccine type 2 (nOPV2) which aims to make the vaccine safer and thus stop further outbreaks of cVDPV2.
+Both types of vaccine are generally safe to give during pregnancy and in those who have HIV/AIDS, but are otherwise well.
+However, the emergence of circulating vaccine-derived poliovirus (cVDPV), a form of the vaccine virus that has reverted to causing poliomyelitis, has led to the development of novel oral polio vaccine type 2 (nOPV2), which aims to make the vaccine safer and thus stop further outbreaks of cVDPV.

-The first successful demonstration of a polio vaccine was by Hilary Koprowski in 1950, with a live attenuated virus which people drank.
+The first successful demonstration of a polio vaccine was by Hilary Koprowski in 1950, with a live attenuated virus that people drank.
 The vaccine was not approved for use in the United States, but was used successfully elsewhere.
 The success of an inactivated (killed) polio vaccine, developed by Jonas Salk, was announced in 1955.
-Another attenuated live oral polio vaccine was developed by Albert Sabin and came into commercial use in 1961.
+Another attenuated live oral polio vaccine, developed by Albert Sabin, came into commercial use in 1961.

 Polio vaccine is on the World Health Organization's List of Essential Medicines.

 Medical uses

-Interruption of person-to-person transmission of the virus by vaccination is important in global polio eradication, since no long-term carrier state exists for poliovirus in individuals with normal immune function, polio viruses have no non-primate reservoir in nature, and survival of the virus in the environment for an extended period of time appears to be remote.
-There are two types of vaccine: inactivated polio vaccine (IPV) and oral polio vaccine (OPV).
+Interruption of person-to-person transmission of the virus by vaccination is important in global polio eradication, since no long-term carrier state exists for poliovirus in individuals with normal immune function, polio viruses have no non-primate reservoir in nature, and survival of the virus in the environment for an extended period appears to be remote.
+The two types of vaccine are inactivated polio vaccine (IPV) and oral polio vaccine (OPV).

 Inactivated

-When the IPV (injection) is used, 90% or more of individuals develop protective antibodies to all three serotypes of polio virus after two doses of inactivated polio vaccine (IPV), and at least 99% are immune to polio virus following three doses.
-The duration of immunity induced by IPV is not known with certainty, although a complete series is thought to provide protection for many years.
+When the IPV (injection) is used, 90% or more of individuals develop protective antibodies to all three serotypes of poliovirus after two doses, and at least 99% are immune following three doses.
+The duration of immunity induced by IPV is not known with certainty, although a complete series is thought to protect for many years.
 IPV replaced the oral vaccine in many developed countries in the 1990s mainly due to the (small) risk of vaccine-derived polio in the oral vaccine.